Dedicated Teaching Teams

 GRADE 5 MISSION STATEMENT

 Grade 5 is an engaging and enriching year for the students.
 It is particularly exciting as they are now part of the senior school.
 The opportunities offered in our program allow students to work on and challenge their learning goals, as well as further develop their friendships, leadership skills and teamwork through practical learning experiences in an open-plan learning environment.

 We believe that literacy is the cornerstone of education, so we aim to provide varied experiences that enable students to explore and develop good reading strategies, understandings of themselves as readers and to make meaningful connections between their reading and their lives.
-Through targeted rotations, we develop writing skills (grammar, spelling and comprehension) and generally instill a love of reading in our students.
+Through targeted teaching groups, we develop writing skills (grammar, spelling and comprehension) and generally instill a love of reading in our students.
+These groups allow students to work at a level that is appropriately challenging but achievable.
 We also regularly visit the local library to expand the choice of reading material, which is a much-loved local excursion.

-Again through targeted rotations, we explore different topics (covering the strands of Number & Algebra, Measurement & Geometry and Statistics & Probability) and use a variety of hands-on learning experiences and materials to engage the students.
-We aim to develop positive learning mindsets by celebrating achievements across the strands and create excitement for mathematics by continually connecting number skills to everyday situations.
+Again through targeted teaching groups, we explore different topics (covering the strands of Number & Algebra, Measurement & Geometry and Statistics & Probability) and use a variety of hands-on learning experiences and materials to engage the students.
+Again, these groups allow students to work at a level that is appropriately challenging but achievable.
+We aim to develop growth mindsets for learning by celebrating achievements across the strands and create excitement for mathematics by continually connecting number skills to everyday situations.

-Grade 5 has an action-packed calendar of sensational events, including Water Safety & Sailing, visiting Darnum Primary School for a fantastic country experience, our wonderful City Camp, prep buddies, sports days and so much more!
+Grade 5 has an action-packed calendar of sensational events, including Water Safety & Sailing, hosting Darnum Primary School for our annual triathlon, visiting Darnum Primary School for a fantastic countryside experience, our wonderful City Camp, prep buddies, sports days and so much more!